 Seven years later you get an official document in the mail telling you that someone is taking possession of your land.
 Apparently, this person has been living on it, unbeknownst to you; and in that particular state, after a squatter has done that for seven years, she can take adverse possession action.
 You call an attorney, and after some research, you find that you can do – nothing.
 You just lost your investment and your retirement home.

-In most states, and these vary in language, there are five basic requirements a squatter must satisfy to successfully use adverse possession.
+In most states, and these vary in language, there are five basic requirements a squatter must satisfy to use adverse possession successfully.

 - They must take actual exclusive possession of the land and its use.
 It can be residential or for a business, but they must take over the use of the land.

-- The use of the land must be open and obvious, meaning they can be seen using the property, not hiding in a grove of trees at one corner.
+- The use of the land must be open and obvious, meaning they can be seen using the property, not hiding in a grove of trees in one corner.

 - They can't share the use of the land with anyone else, in other words, exclusive possession and use.

 - They can't be there with the owner's permission in any way.
 The owner would have no knowledge of their use of the land and would oppose it if known.